What Is Acupuncture?

 Why do they want to feel my pulse?

-There are twelve pulse positions on each wrist that your acupuncturist will palpate.
+There are twelve pulse positions on each wrist that your acupuncturist will check.
 Each position corresponds to a specific meridian and organ.
 Your acupuncturist will be looking for twenty-seven individual qualities that reflect overall health.
 If there are any problems, they may appear in the pulse.

 Why do they want to look at my tongue?